 Euxoa murdocki (Smith, 1890)

-This species is unmistakable amongst Euxoa.
+This species is unmistakable among Euxoa.
 It could conceivably be mistaken for a Schinia such as S. walshinghami due to its small size and colorful pattern, but the pattern is quite different.
 Euxoa species lack the prominent ventral discal spots that is typical of Schinia.

 The type locality of Agrotis murdocki Smith is British Columbia.